OTRF/ATTACK-Python-Client/README.md

 * Help security analysts during the transition from the ATT&CK MediaWiki API to the STIX/TAXII 2.0 API
 * Learn STIX2 and TAXII Client Python libraries

-# Current Status: Beta
+## Current Status: Production/Stable

-The project is currently in a beta stage, which means that the code and the functionality is changing, but the current main functions are stabilising.
+The project is currently in a Production/Stable stage, which means that the current main functions are more stable.
 I would love to get your feedback to make it a better project.

+## Updates

+* 11/23/2020 - Added ICS ATT&CK functionality (PRE-ATTACK is deprecated but still available through the library to not break current deployments that leverage it)

-# Resources
+## Resources

 * [MITRE CTI](https://github.com/mitre/cti)
 * [OASIS CTI TAXII Client](https://github.com/oasis-open/cti-taxii-client)